Inepsa/Gilded-Convert/readme.md

 # Gilded Convert Script
 # Created by InepsaOG and shared for the VORP community

-This script is incredibly handy and we use it for literally hundreds of items on our live server Provided in the CFG is a tiny snippet of what we use to give you ideas
+This script is incredibly handy and we use it for literally hundreds of items on our live server.
+Provided in the CFG is a tiny snippet of what we use to give you ideas

 Feel free to edit or use any part of the script as long as you give credit where due

 # Requirements
-Up to date Vorp Core and Inventory
+Vorp Core - Newest

-We utilize vorp_animations
+Vorp_Inventory - Newest

+Vorp_animations - Newest

 Ensure that vorp_animations is started before gilded_convert in your resources or server cfg files

 # Features